vinuta-patil/Restaurant-Finder-System/README.md

 ## 🚀 Deployment

-Our API and database are deployed on AWS, leveraging auto-scaling EC2 clusters with a load balancer to ensure high availability and performance.
+Our API and database are deployed on AWS, leveraging auto-scaling EC2 clusters with a load balancer to ensure high availability and performance and for database, we have used MongoDB ATLAS cluster.

 ## 📲 User Interface